Kunull/Writeups/docs/Cmd Challenge/Command Challenge.md

 &nbsp;

+## level 33
-## 33] The file random-numbers.txt contains a list of 100 random integers.
+> The file random-numbers.txt contains a list of 100 random integers.
 Print the number of unique prime numbers contained in the file.

 ```
 cat random-numbers.txt | sort | uniq | factor | awk "NF==2" | wc -l